 Teak wood is a dense, close-grained type of hardwood that is sourced from the Tectona grandis tree, native to south and southeast Asia.
 Teak is originally golden in colour and has a smooth grain and texture.
-It’s high in natural oils and rubber, meaning it’s strong, durable, and virtually impervious to extreme weather conditions and rotting.
+It’s high in natural oils and rubber, meaning it’s strong, durable, and virtually impervious to extreme weather conditions and rotting, even if left untreated.

 Kiln drying teak furniture kills any fungi or insects in the wood and removes excess moisture, helping to avoid rotting, warping, shrinking, swelling and cracking.
 All our furniture is kiln-dried except for our banana benches because their top rail is too big to fit in the machines.
 In this case, our craftsmen season the teak to dry it which involves more work and takes more time, but the result is as good as kiln drying.